· FODMAP Diet Guide · guides · 9 min read

 - Potatoes (white, not sweet in large amounts)

-Remember: Portion sizes matter.
-Even low FODMAP vegetables can stack if you eat too many types in one meal.
+Watch your portions: Even low FODMAP vegetables can stack if you eat too many types in one meal.
+A food that’s safe at half a cup might trigger symptoms at a full cup.

 Fruits (Low FODMAP Portions)